Food

 Food importers are licensed by SFA, and are required to apply for import permits for each consignment of food imported into Singapore.
 For high-risk food items like livestock, meat and eggs that can carry diseases that can be transmitted to people, SFA conducts accreditation at source to ensure that the imports meet food safety and animal health requirements.

-SFA licenses farms and food establishments in Singapore, including slaughterhouses, food processing/manufacturing establishments, as well as various food retail establishments such as hawker stalls, coffeeshops, food courts, food caterers, canteens, supermarkets, mobile food wagons, cafes, and restaurants.
-Inspections are carried out to ensure that these establishments comply with licensing conditions and regulatory requirements.
+SFA licenses and inspects farms and food establishments in Singapore, including slaughterhouses, food processing/manufacturing establishments, as well as various food retail establishments such as hawker stalls, coffeeshops, food courts, food caterers, canteens, supermarkets, mobile food wagons, cafes, and restaurants.

-In the event of food safety incidents, SFA carries out investigations and activates response measures to manage the risk to public health (e.g. food recalls, movement control directions to suspend operations or stop sale of food).
+In the event of food safety incidents, SFA investigates and activates response measures to manage the risk to public health (e.g. food recalls, movement control directions to suspend operations or stop sale of food).

 Food Safety is a Joint Responsibility: Role of Industry and Consumers

-With food safety being a joint responsibility, SFA works with the industry and consumers to build their capabilities and educate them on their roles in ensuring food safety.
+SFA works with the industry and consumers to build their capabilities and educate them on their roles in ensuring food safety.
 For instance, persons who handle and prepare food and beverages in food establishments licensed by SFA must attend and pass the Food Safety Course Level 1 before they are allowed to work.
+In addition, under the Safety Assurance for Food Establishment (SAFE) framework, food establishments will be graded based on their food safety track records and implementation of food safety management systems.
+The SAFE framework strengthens food safety assurance by the industry, and also helps consumers make more informed dining choices

 For consumers, SFA has made available online information and tips regarding food safety risks and good food safety practices.
 Examples include: